titumozammel/execution-excellence-system/README.md

 > **Flow Integrity = the degree to which execution can move continuously, coherently, and predictably through the system.**

-Flow Integrity is affected by:
+Flow Integrity may be affected by:

 - artificial constraints,
 - bottlenecks,